google-ai-edge/mediapipe/mediapipe/docs/hello_world_ios.md

 static const char* kVideoQueueLabel = "com.google.mediapipe.example.videoQueue";
 ```

-Before implementing any method from `MediaPipeInputSourceDelegate` protocol, we
+Before implementing any method from `MPPInputSourceDelegate` protocol, we must
-must first set up a way to display the camera frames.
+first set up a way to display the camera frames.
 MediaPipe provides another
-utility called `MediaPipeLayerRenderer` to display images on the screen.
-This
+utility called `MPPLayerRenderer` to display images on the screen.
+This utility
-utility can be used to display `CVPixelBufferRef` objects, which is the type of
+can be used to display `CVPixelBufferRef` objects, which is the type of the
-the images provided by `MediaPipeCameraInputSource` to its delegates.
+images provided by `MPPCameraInputSource` to its delegates.

 To display images of the screen, we need to add a new `UIView` object called
 `_liveView` to the `ViewController`.